WwW88688/LookInnaBook/README.md

-# comp 3005 Look Inna Book Project
+# Look Inna Book Project

 only implemented some SQL stuff